getsentry/eng-pipes/src/webhooks/README.md

 ## Authentication

 Auth is handled via HMAC SHA256 signing.
 Each webhook expects a HMAC SHA hash sent in the `x-` header.
 Requests are validated by locally computing the expected HMAC SHA hash using a local secret (from an env variable) and comparing the values. `@/utils/auth/extractAndVerifySignature.ts` provides a utility function for authenticating requests.

+## Generic Event Notifier

+Handlers in the folder `notifier` can be used to send messages to be sent to Sentry Slack channels.